HarcheSamir/sifartek-frontend/README.md

 ## Overview

-This project is a hotel website featuring an admin dashboard for managing site content, viewing user submissions, adding viewing deleting rooms.
-The site is fully responsive, includes secure authentication for the admin panel.
+This project is a hotel website featuring an admin dashboard for managing site content, viewing user submissions,  adding, viewing, and deleting rooms.
+The site is fully responsive, includes secure authentication for the admin panel, and supports pagination for efficient data display.

 ## Tech Stack

 - **Frontend**: React, Tailwind CSS
 - **Backend**: Express
-- **Database**: MySQL
+- **Database**: MySQL hosted on TiDB Cloud
 - **ORM**: Prisma
+- **Image Storage**: Cloudinary
 - **Hosting**: Vercel

 ## How to Use